Windows users can enable Vietnamese

 Here's the layout your keyboard would adopt:

-(If you would prefer instead to keep the layout of your actual keyboard and use a defined or customizable method to type Vietnamese, skip this page and click here for instructions on installing and setting up software for typing Vietnamese in Word or other word processors.)
+click here for instructions on installing and setting up software for typing Vietnamese in Word or other word processors.)

-Follow these steps to change your current keyboard layout to the Vietnamese keyboard layout as seen above, (keeping in mind that the naming of user interface elements may vary between different versions of Windows):
+keyboard layout as seen above, (keeping in mind that the naming of user

 1. Access the Start menu and select Control Panel.